epogrebnyak/justpath/README.md

 My own use case for `justpath` was exploring and sanitizing the `PATH` on Windows together with Rapid Environment Editor.
 I also find it useful to inspect `PATH` on a remote enviroment like Codespaces to detect invalid paths.

+## Feedback

-Some of positive feedback I got for `justpath`:
+Some of positive feedback I got about the `justpath` package:

 > I like it!
 I do the steps involved in this occasionally, manually.
 > It's not hard but this makes it nice.